jinyizh/LeetCodeProblems/README.md

 # LeetCode Problems
 Solutions for all the LeetCode problems that I have done so far.
 Most of the problems are done in Java, and I also write solutions in C++ and Elixir (rarely).
+For database problems, I write my solutions in MySQL.

 ## List of Completed Problems
 ---